hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

     + Option `0`: Read all
     + Option `i`: Read mesh number `i`

-A standard answer combination of `1` - `1` - `0` will result in a console print of all nodes and connections between the nodes in the mesh, given that *TELEMAC* is able to read the mesh file.
+A standard answer combination of `1` - `1` - `0` will result in a console print of all nodes and connections between the nodes in the mesh, given that *TELEMAC* can read the mesh file.
 Starting with:

 ```
 (**********************************************************)